Flutterwave/Node-v3/README.md

 ## Testing

-All of the libraries tests are run on Mocha.
+All of the library's tests are run on Mocha.
 Available tests include `rave.bank.test`, `rave.beneficiaries.test`, `rave.bills.test`, `rave.charge.test`, `rave.ebills.test`, `rave.settlements.test`, `rave.subscriptions.test`.
 You can run all tests by executing the test command in your terminal.

 ```sh
 npm run test